timyates/RaspberryGreet/Asm/README.md

     as -o greeting.o greeting.s
     ld -o greeting   greeting.o

-This will generate an executable file called `greetin`, so to run it just type:
+This will generate an executable file called `greeting`, so to run it just type:

     ./greeting